Skip to main content

 Existing tools measure what was documented.

-Three different contexts.
-The same structural gap.
+Three patterns.
+One structural gap.

 01